onnx/onnx/docs/Operators.md

 ### <a name="Bernoulli"></a><a name="bernoulli">**Bernoulli**</a>

   Draws binary random numbers (0 or 1) from a Bernoulli distribution.
-The input tensor should be a tensor containing probabilities to be used for drawing the binary random number.
+The input tensor should be a tensor containing probabilities values range [0, 1] to be used for drawing the binary random number.

 #### Version